TexasInstruments/edgeai-tidl-tools/README.md

 * **TIDL-RT / TIDL Runtime**: TIDL's native runtime provides direct execution on C7x-MMA without using any open source runtime.

    TIDL Runtime offers:
-   1. Complete execution of all the layers on the C7x-MMA without ARM core involvement in the execution path
+   1. Complete execution of all layers on the C7x-MMA without ARM core involvement in the execution path
    2. Optimized for maximum performance on TI's C7x DSP and MMA
    3. Suitable for performance and safety critical applications

 > **Note on Terminology**: In the documentation and APIs, you may encounter both **"TIDL-RT"** and **"TIDLRUNTIME"** terms.
 TIDL-RT refers to the underlying C APIs that provide native runtime functionality.
-The open-source runtimes directly interface with these C APIs via execution provider / delegate mechanism.
+The open-source runtimes directly interface with these C APIs through the execution provider/delegate mechanism.
 TIDLRUNTIME specifically refers to the Python bindings built on top of the TIDL-RT C APIs, providing a Python interface to the same functionality.

 For more information, check [TIDLRT](./docs/tidlrt.md)

 ## What does edgeai-tidl-tools provide?

-This repository is meant to serve as a reference application allowing users to draw inspiration to create their own applications around TIDL.
+This repository is meant to serve as a reference application that users can draw inspiration from when creating their own applications with TIDL.

 This repository provides:

-- Support for both x86 and TI SOC.
+- Support for both x86 and TI SoC.
-- Tools for model compilation on x86 system.
-This will be downloaded under `tools` folder as a part of [Setup on X86 PC](#setup-on-x86-pc)
+- Tools for model compilation on an x86 system.
+These tools are downloaded to the `tools` folder as part of [Setup on x86 PC](#setup-on-x86-pc)
 - Ready-to-use [Python and C++ Wrapper APIs](./runtimes/tidl_wrapper/README.md) for easy integration
 - Ready-to-use [Python and C++ reference](./runtimes/examples/README.md) examples.
-- Comprehensive [userguide](#user-guide) including workflow, compilation and inference processes, supported operators, debugging etc.
+- Comprehensive [user guide](#user-guide) including workflow, compilation and inference processes, supported operators, debugging, and related topics.
 - Utility scripts for optimizing and modifying models using [osrt-model-tools](./osrt-model-tools/README.md)
-- Utility scripts for setup, build, docker and debugging.
+- Utility scripts for setup, build, Docker, and debugging.
-- Pytest based [TIDL Unit Test Framework](./test/tidl_unit/README.md) for validating models across different runtimes and devices
+- Pytest-based [TIDL Unit Test Framework](./test/tidl_unit/README.md) for validating models across different runtimes and devices
 - Detailed [test reports](./test/reports/README.md) for various deep-learning operators across TI devices

 <div align="center">